Skip to main content

 Standards Alignment

-This alignment is architectural, not certification.
-These mechanisms support the objectives these standards describe.
+This alignment is architectural.
+These mechanisms support the objectives these standards describe, without claiming certification.

 NIST SP 800-207 (Zero Trust)